amirouche/lbst/README.md

 speed up linear lookup.
-Using LBST, you can build a **large** dictionary that is sorted at construction time, save a few cycles by avoding a reconstruction, duplicated effort, copies, and keep the overall wall-clock time under control; see benchmarks.
+Using LBST, you can build a **large** dictionary that is sorted at construction time, save a few cycles by avoding a reconstruction, duplicated effort, copies, and keep the overall wall-clock time under control.

 ## `lbst.make()`